SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 All of the branches of an `if` expression need to contain values of the same type.
-Because Swift checks the type of each branch separately, values like `nil` that can be used with multiple types prevent Swift from determining the `if` expression's type automatically.
+Because Swift checks the type of each branch separately, values like `nil` that can be used with more than one type prevent Swift from determining the `if` expression's type automatically.
 Instead, you need to specify the type explicitly --- for example: